GregCM/whrwthal/README.md

 ## FAQ and Psuedo-Lies ##

 - Windows Install size > 25MB?
-    - Okay, technically not lighter than the competition when you run in Windows, but at least it's only 9MB sitting in the thumb drive.
-Python has the advantage of being native where C isn't for example, but the same is true other way around.
+    - Okay, technically not lighter than the competition when you run in Windows, but at least it's only 9MB sitting in the thumb drive. .
 Why use Windows anyway?

 - Why use Windows anyway?
     - Great question, this FAQ section is really shaping up.